MrFarland/DM-Operations-Center/Module/04-Combat/action-cast_spell.md

 ***Note**: If a bonus action spell has been cast, any spell cast using an action **MUST** be a cantrip.*
 {.square .small-text}

+*A spellcaster must be proficient with a class of armor in order to be able to cast spells while wearing it.* {.small-text}

 > **Sources** <br/>
 > System Reference Document, p.
 93<br/>
 > Player's Handbook, p.
 192